-We all know that Task Scheduler is the in-built Windows utility which helps us to run specified tasks at scheduled session.
-Recently, we tried to schedule a task in this tool, but unfortunately we were not able to do so.
-The task was to run to run an executable file as some scheduled time but Task Manager refused to accept this task with Access is denied message.
-Additionally an error code 0x80070005 also resulted.
+We all know that Task Scheduler is the in-built Windows utility that helps us to run specified tasks at the scheduled sessions.
+Recently, we tried to schedule a task with this tool, but unfortunately, we were not able to do so.
+The task was to run an executable file at some scheduled time but Task Manager refused to accept this task with Access is denied message.
+Additionally, an error code 0x80070005 also resulted.

 Task Scheduler Access is denied.
 Error code 0x80070005

 Making mistakes while editing the Windows Registry could affect your system adversely.
 So be careful while editing registry entries and create a System Restore point before proceeding.